Skip to main page content

 CYC-4002

-Field Seminar III
+Field Seminar 3

 This course focuses on developing the child and youth care practitioner's skills in problem solving, intervention, programming, and best practice.
 Emphasis is on identifying problems that are conducive to change, establishment of goals, case management, and evaluation techniques.
 The helping processes of joining, relating, talking, interpreting, and life-space interventions will be developed and practiced.
 Experiential learning will occur.